PawelLipski/git-machete-blog/blog.md

 The main use of `reapply` is squashing or otherwise reorganizing the commits _within the current branch_, rather than moving those commits _onto the upstream branch_ (as `update` does).

 The `slide-out` subcommand is somewhat tricky.
-Let's assume the `edit-margin-not-allowed` branch was already merged to develop and we no longer need to retain it locally.
+Let's assume the `edit-margin-not-allowed` branch was already merged to develop and you no longer need to retain it locally.
-What we most likely want to do now is remove `edit-margin-not-allowed` from the tree and then rebase its downstream branch `full-load-gatling` onto `edit-margin-not-allowed`'s original upstream (i.e. `develop`).
+What you most likely want to do now is remove `edit-margin-not-allowed` from the tree and then rebase its downstream branch `full-load-gatling` onto `edit-margin-not-allowed`'s original upstream (i.e. `develop`).
 Since that's a pretty common combination of actions, there's a shortcut for that, namely `git machete slide-out [<branch>]`: